achilleas-k/image-definitions-talk/presentation/slides.md

 - org.osbuild.sfdisk: partition a device

 Notes:
-TODO: consider moving this slide one step up, describe some stages, and then show the pipelines and stages explaining how it works.
+TODO: add the important stages that we will discuss in the example later (grub2 cloud-init etc)

 ---